Payton Henry: Miami Marlins

 On July 30, 2021, Henry was traded to the Miami Marlins in exchange for John Curtiss.
 He was then assigned to the Jacksonville Jumbo Shrimp of the Triple-A East.
 Over 71 games with Biloxi, Nashville, and Jacksonville, Henry hit .266/.351/.390 with six home runs and 27 RBIs.

 On September 17, Miami selected Henry's contract and promoted him to the active roster to make his MLB debut that night.
 He started at catcher and collected one hit, a double, over four at-bats versus the Pittsburgh Pirates.
 Henry had 15 at-bats for the Marlins in 2021 in which he collected four hits.
+In 2022, Henry made 15 major-league appearances for Miami, going 4-for-28 with five walks and 4 RBI.

-Milwaukee Brewers
+Milwaukee Brewers (second stint)

 On November 10, 2022, Henry was traded to the Milwaukee Brewers in exchange for outfielder Reminton Batista.
+Henry was optioned to the Triple-A Nashville Sounds to begin the 2023 season.
+Henry went 3-for-15 in 5 games for Nashville before he was designated for assignment on April 13, 2023.
+He cleared waivers and was sent outright to Nashville on April 17.
+Henry played in a total of 65 games for the Sounds, batting .294/.341/.454 with nine home runs and 35 RBI.
+He elected free agency following the season on November 6.

+Toronto Blue Jays

+On December 8, 2023, Henry signed a minor league contract with the Toronto Blue Jays.
+He began the year with the Triple–A Buffalo Bisons of the International League.
+During a game against the Syracuse Mets on May 31, 2024, Henry was hit in the back of the head by a swing by Pablo Reyes.
+He was carted off of the field and taken to a hospital.
+In 27 total games for Buffalo, he slashed .274/.337/.432 with three home runs and 18 RBI.
+Henry elected free agency following the season on November 4.

+Philadelphia Phillies

+On December 10, 2024, Henry signed a minor league contract with the Lehigh Valley IronPigs.
+He elected free agency on November 6.

 Personal life

 Henry is a member of the Church of Jesus Christ of Latter-day Saints.